michodgs25/Sprint/README.md

    ### Explore activities feature

-* *The explore activities feature, has the latest logged activity at the top and the first activity at the bottom.*
+* *The explore activities feature, has all the logged sprints on one page.*

+* *Each log is an accordian initially displaying just the date and title, the user can click on post and an addition box drops down which displays activity description, difficulty of activity and a edit delete post buttons.*

-* *This feature has a search bar on the navigation bar, user can search through all the logged activities.*
+* *This feature has a search bar on the navigation bar, user can search through all the logged activities, nav-bar also follows user scroll.*

-* *Clicking the image on each post will transfer the user to create page where user can update or delete the activity.*
+* *Clicking the edit button opens up a version of the create page where user can update title, description, difficulty and the date of activity.*

-* *Each activity log will have the activity title, image, description and difficulty.*
+* *Clicking the delete button will remove post.

 * *This feature footer has the social media links and sprint icon.
 User learn more about sprint and share sprint to social media.*